battlecode/cpw23/README.md

 Clone or download this repository and open the folder in your terminal
 * Ask for help if you're confused on how to do this!

-In the repository folder, run `pip install -r requirements.txt"
+In the repository folder, run `pip install -r requirements.txt`

 Now, you can get started writing code!
 Open client/competitor.py for an example bot.